kultaran-Singh/general-hash-table-c/README.md

 * **Customizable Behavior**: Accepts user-defined functions for hashing, key comparison, and memory deallocation via a configuration struct.
 * **Automatic Resizing**: The hash table automatically doubles in size when the load factor exceeds 50% to maintain average O(1) performance for insertions and lookups.
 * **Clean and Documented API**: Provides a simple interface for creating, inserting into, retrieving from, removing from, and destroying the hash table.

-## File Structure

-The project is organized to separate the library code from the demonstration program.

-general-hash-table-c/
-├── lib/
-│   ├── linked_list.c       # Dependency: Generic Linked List implementation
-│   └── linked_list.h
-├── src/
-│   ├── hash_table.c        # Hash Table implementation
-│   └── hash_table.h
-├── main.c                  # A demonstration program showing how to use the library ├── Makefile                # Compiles the project and the demo └── README.md